dellow/Web-Framework/README.md

 <a name="working-with-scss--dev-mode"></a>
 ### Dev Mode
 The `site/_dev` partial is for experimental CSS that is only compiled in the default Gulp environment which is `development` mode.
-Any CSS in here will not compile on `gulp --config production`.
+Any CSS in here will not compile on `gulp` or `gulp --config production`.

 <a name="working-with-scss--bem"></a>
 ### BEM Syntax